Things to Do at Independence Palace

 Notre Dame Cathedral of Saigon

-Iconic French colonial cathedral with twin bell towers, just a 10-minute walk away
+Iconic French colonial cathedral with neo-Romanesque architecture, just a 5-minute walk away

 War Remnants Museum

-Historic covered market perfect for shopping, local food, and experiencing Vietnamese street culture
+Vibrant pedestrian boulevard perfect for evening strolls, shopping, and experiencing local street food culture

 Saigon Opera House

-Elegant French colonial theater hosting cultural performances and serving as an architectural landmark
+Elegant French colonial theater hosting cultural performances and serving as a beautiful example of colonial architecture

 Tips & Advice

-Dress modestly and respectfully as this is an important historical site - avoid shorts, tank tops, and flip-flops
+Dress modestly and respectfully as this is a significant historical site - avoid shorts, tank tops, and revealing clothing

-Consider hiring an audio guide or joining a tour group to fully understand the historical significance of each room
+Consider hiring an audio guide or joining a guided tour to fully understand the historical significance of each room

 Tours & Activities at Independence Palace